shelararti/shelararti/README.md

-# 👋 Hey, I’m Arti Shelar — Your Friendly Data & Space Explorer!
+# 👋 Hey, I’m Arti Shelar — Your Friendly Data & AI Explorer!

-🚀 Explorer of data galaxies, tinkerer of smart gadgets, and a quantum dreamer on a mission to make tech fun and useful.
+🚀 Explorer of data galaxies, tinkerer of smart gadgets, and a dreamer on a mission to make tech fun and useful.

 ---